brumi1024/yarn-scheduler-ui/docs/development/extending-scheduler-properties.md

 1. **Add a descriptor** in `src/config/properties/queue-properties.ts`.
    - Queue descriptors omit the scheduler prefix; use the short key (`capacity`, `ordering-policy`, etc.).
    - Populate the same core fields as for global descriptors.
 Use `enableWhen` to express dependencies on other fields, and `dependsOn` to record soft dependencies for search.
+   - For enum properties, use the `{ value, label, description? }` shape for `enumValues` and choose a `enumDisplay` variant when the default toggle group is not appropriate.
    - If the property should be required for new queues, set `required: true` so the property editor enforces it.

    ```ts